Film promotion by the Goethe-Institut abroad

 Berlin International Film Festival – Berlinale

-The Berlin International Film Festival now attracts one of the largest film festival audiences in the world.
-Up to 400 films – mostly world premieres, or at least European – are viewed by recently as many as 400,000 visitors.
+The Berlin International Film Festival is now the largest film festival in the world that is open to the public.
+Up to 400 films – mostly world premieres, or at least European premieres – have been viewed by as many as 400,000 visitors in recent years.

 The cinema programme is divided into different sections, each with its own unique profile: big international movies in the Competition, independent and art‑house productions in Panorama; movies specially for a young audience in the Generation section – formerly a children and youth film festival – with a dual programme Generation Kplus and Generation 14plus; the most promising German cinema productions in Perspektive Deutsches Kino, and experimental international films in the Forum.